 Excuse #4: It’s dangerous

 Doesn’t regular running risk damaging the joints?
-Actually, it’s no running that risks damaging the joints.
-Even joints need to be trained to get better and stronger.
+Actually, you're more likely to damage the joints by not running at all.
 Regular training is the only way the joints can learn to produce more synovial fluid and improve blood flow.
 So if you’ve experienced joint pain before, there’s no need to worry about damage as a result of running training.
 Just make sure you take it easy in the beginning and consciously pay attention to your movements and technique - the more natural the movement feels, the better.